AngusMcLure/GEOFIL/README.md

 |*SimYears*|The number of years the simulation will run for |
 |*Household_MDA*| Y for household-based strategy of N for no household-based strategy.
 The household based strategy can run concurrently with any other additional scheme and the specifics of the household based strategy are defined in file target_mda.csv.|

-If you want to run multiple different strategies, you just have to add an extra row of variable values below the first.
+If you want to simulate more than one strategy, you just have to add an extra row of variables values below the first row.
 GEOFIL will the run sequentially down the rows of input values.

 The household-based strategy is run from an additional file, target_mda.csv.
 The file contains eight columns/variables that govern the household based strategy.
 It is important to note, if running with multiple teams there must be an row of input values for each team (done as teams within the same strategy can be run with different attributes).
 Below is an outline of what each variable controls-